 Think of all that you love about Italy, and you'll find it in this central region home to hundreds of charming small hill towns.
 Here you sense the essence of Italy.
-Explore the medieval towns of Spoleto, Perugia, and Assisi, visit the lovely village of Orvieto, perched on a rocky cliff, or come to rest in the beautiful Val d'Orcia.
+Explore Spoleto, Perugia, and Assisi's medieval towns, visit the lovely village of Orvieto, perched on a rocky cliff, or come to rest in the beautiful Val d'Orcia.

 Val d'OrciaThe rolling slopes of Val d’Orcia are dotted with cypress trees, vineyards, olive groves, and secluded churches.
 Head to the picturesque villages Buonconvento - a delightful hamlet with an attractive historic center - and the charming medieval town San Quirico d’Orcia that sits atop a hill halfway between Pienza and Montalcino.